HaigBishop/particle-distortion-analysis/README.md

 ## Usage

-### Event Selection Keyboard Controls and Mouse Controls
+### Event Selection
+Import experiment(s) as video files (and optionally .tdms files), then select the exact frames where events occur.
+These are exported as a JSON file for each experiment.

+##### Controls
 - **S**: Add event start or stop.
 - **R**: Remove the current event if the slider is on an event.
 - **+**: Zoom in.